mxriverlynn/Albacore/README.markdown

 ### Contributing

 You are very welcome to submit pull requests - preferrably to the *dev* branch, which is merged with master at release-time.
+You will be notified by Travis, our servant, whether your pull request passes all tests (and your *newly written* tests, too), in your pull request discussion area.

+When the code has been vetted and merged, it will be included in the next gem build.

 ### Notes About IronRuby

 Due to an incompatibility with the Rubyzip gem, IronRuby does not support the ‘zip’ and ‘unzip’ tasks.
 If you need zip / unzip support, look into using a third party tool such as [7-zip](http://7-zip.org) or [SharpZipLib](http://sharpdevelop.net/OpenSource/SharpZipLib/).

 ### Progress on Linux/Mono and JRuby

+Albacore is moving forward.
+Part of this is making sure it works on, for the .Net-crowd, alternative operating systems.

  * 2012-08-26 First few rspec categories running on travis with 1.8.7, 1.9.2, 1.9.3 and jruby.